dogechain-lab/dogechain-snapshots/README.md

 Step 2: Download
 - Copy the above snapshot URL.

 - Download:
     - > wget -O dogechain.snapshot.zst "<paste snapshot URL here>"

+    - Or you can use `BitTorrent` for continuous download.

 - Download takes more than 1 hours,

     - You can run the following command in the background:
     - > nohup wget -O dogechain.snapshot.zst "<paste snapshot URL here>" &
     - Or you can put it in a `tmux` background terminal session which can be detached and reattached later.

 - Check that its `sha1sum` is consistent with the official one.
     - > sha1sum dogechain.snapshot.zst > dogechain.snapshot.zst.sha1sum
     - It will take minutes to finish checksum calculating.